-Obstructive Sleep Apnea is a condition that affects breathing during sleep.
+Obstructive Sleep Apnoea is a condition that affects breathing during sleep.
 How serious is it and how can it be treated?

 Dr Teo advised his patient to use a Continuous Positive Airway Pressure (CPAP) machine every night.
 Basically the machine works to increase air pressure in the user’s throat which in turn keeps the upper airway open and prevents it from collapsing.

-Sleep apnea is the abnormal cessation of breathing or respiration during sleep.
+Sleep apnoea is the abnormal cessation of breathing or respiration during sleep.
 This can last from a few seconds to as long as a minute.
-Obstructive Sleep Apnea is caused by a temporary blockage of the airway in the throat during sleep when overall muscle tone is decreased and tends to worsen as one ages or puts on weight.
+Obstructive Sleep Apnoea is caused by a temporary blockage of the airway in the throat during sleep when overall muscle tone is decreased and tends to worsen as one ages or puts on weight.

-What are the symptoms of Obstructive Sleep Apnea?
+What are the symptoms of Obstructive Sleep Apnoea?